-\\property TEDBSession\ SessionList[AnsiString SessionName]
+\\property TEDBSession\ SessionList[const System::UnicodeString SessionName]

 Use the SessionList property to access a given TEDBSession component by name.
 The name of a session is specified via the TEDBSession SessionName property.

 This property only applies when the EngineType property is set to etClient.